mattcrouse/App-Store/README.md

 # Program Structure:
 **1. Program starts by reading from an input file containing an id, apps name, price, user rating and category of each item. (code provided).
-The information are separated by comma and saved in a .csv file.
+The information are separated by comma and saved in a .csv file.**

-2. Once read, an apps item will be created and saved to a dictionary ‘category_dict’ of apps per category.
-The key will be the category like: Games/Productivity etc. and the values will be the apps item object.
+**2. Once read, an apps item will be created and saved to a dictionary ‘category_dict’ of apps per category.
+The key will be the category like: Games/Productivity etc. and the values will be the apps item object.**

 3. The program needs to create one more dictionary ‘ratings_dict’ where the apps will be saved by ratings.
 Key will be ratings and the values in the dictionary will be the apps